OpenEIT/EIT_Firmware/README.md

 </p>

+## Experimenting with the firmware

+The best way to get experimenting with the firmware is to start with the Analog Devices example code for the ADuCM350(the main precision microcontroller that Spectra is based on) - https://ez.analog.com/analog-microcontrollers/precision-microcontrollers/w/documents/2411/aducm350-faq-evaluation-kit-software-platform

+Once you've got the analog examples working as a self-tutorial on how to get the environment set up, you can come back to this repository and play with stim patterns, any frequency you designate, or control the order bioimpedance measurements quite easily for your specific application.
+As mentioned, there are two branches of the firmware repository, one is a yet to be completed GCC port(feel free to contribute to a full part of the IAR version), and the IAR Embedded Workbench IDE version in the main branch(I used V6.5) on Windows 10 through VMWare on my Mac Laptop, and a Segger J-Link to connect to the SWD.

 ## License

 The Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License seems to fit best with this project.
 Check out the human readable summary here: